tldr-pages/tldr/pages/linux/pacman.md

 `pacman -S package-name`

-- remove a package and it's dependencies
+- remove a package and its dependencies

 `pacman -Rs package-name`